 Lava and Kusha – Education

 These sons grew up to be like their father resembling them in valor, beauty, and all the inspirational qualities.
 Maharshi Valmiki raised them as though they were his own sons.
 He taught them all the Vedic knowledge.
 The Valmiki Ramayana ends with the coronation of Rama.
-The rest of the story, not narrated by Valmiki, is given in Sesha Ramayana.
+The rest of the story, not narrated by Valmiki, is given in the Padma Purana.

 Lava and Kusha were now twelve years old.
-Valmiki performed the sacred-thread ceremony for them, thus giving them the right to learn the Vedas.
-They learnt the Vedic mantras by heart.
+Valmiki performed the sacred thread ceremony (upanayana) for them, thus giving them the right to learn the Vedas.
+They learned the Vedic mantras by heart.
 Along with that, the training in archery was also continued.
 The boys became proficient in Vedas and also in archery.
 The sage, with the mystic power of his tapas, provided them with swords and shields.

 Lava and Kusha meet Rama